Columbia Community Service Grantees

 works to restore the public glory of New York City’s oldest and most traveled thoroughfare from the Upper West Side through Harlem to Washington Heights.

 provides a warm, friendly, experience-rich environment for children ages 2 to 5 years old in two classrooms.
-The CCS grant has funded approximately two of these scholarships for the past several years.
+The CCS grant has funded approximately two need-based scholarships to families for the past several years.

 combats and alleviates poverty through preventive services, education, and advocacy, specifically targeting the issues of health and hunger.